Hero Section Anti-Slop: 21 Compositions That Don't Look AI-Generated (2026)

 14. The Marginalia Hero

 When it works: editorial, research products, writing tools, education, history, anything scholarly or literary.
-Also good for products built around annotation, note-taking, or commentary.
+Good for products built around annotation, note-taking, or commentary.

 Visual breakdown: a three-column grid where the central column is the main reading column and the side columns hold marginalia.
-Marginal notes are set in a smaller size (12 to 14 pixels), often in a different family (italic serif, mono, or a humanist sans), and are aligned with specific lines in the main column.
+Marginal notes are set smaller (12 to 14 pixels), often in a different family (italic serif, mono, or humanist sans), aligned with specific lines in the main column.
 The connection between margin note and main text is implicit — they sit at the same vertical y-coordinate.

 <section class="grid grid-cols-[200px_1fr_200px] gap-8 px-12 py-24 max-w-6xl mx-auto">